 Gives us a focus on the present moment

-The practice of Yoga and Meditation helps us to bring awareness to the present moment; we are not stuck in the past or worried about the future, we are in the here and now of the present moment.
+The practice of yoga and meditation help us to bring awareness to the present moment; we are not stuck in the past or worried about the future, we are in the here and now of the present moment.
 This helps us to improve our coordination, concentration, memory and reaction time.
-When our focus is on the present moment rather than the past or future, we become more at peace and content with ourselves including the world around us, rather than wasting this precious time and energy with worry of the unforeseen future and anxiety from reminiscing of the unchangeable past.
+When our focus is on the present moment rather than the past or future, we become more at peace and content with ourselves including the world around us, rather than wasting this precious time and energy with worry of the unforeseen future and anxiety from reminiscing of the unchangable past.

 Increases our flexibility

-Certain postures will help to improve flexibility, mobility and increase our range of movement (or motion).
+Certain postures will help to improve flexibility, mobility and increase our range of movement/motion.
 Yoga is for any age, any body type, and any physical condition.
 Yoga is for everybody.
 Almost every beginner will be unable to touch their toes during their first yoga class.
-Remember, we all have to start somewhere and have different, unique journeys.
+Remember, we all have to start somewhere and have different/unique journey's.
 Gradually with time and practice; the ligaments, tendons, and muscles will lengthen.
 This will increase the elasticity in our body, which helps to make poses doable.

 Creates more strength in our body

-The long list of various yoga asanas (postures) just about use every muscle in the body, even the ones that you do not know exist.
-Because of this, we increase strength literally from head to the toes!
+The long list of various yoga asanas (postures) use just about every muscle in our body, even the ones we didn't know existed!
+Because of this, we increase strength literally from head to toe.
 While these postures strengthen the body, they also provide the opportunity of relieving tension built up in the body.
-So not only are the muscles strengthened, but our confidence and awareness is also heightened.
+So not only are our muscles strengthened, but our confidence and awareness is also heightened.

 Helps in having good weight management

 Yoga, even the less vigorous styles, can help to promote weight control by reducing the cortisol levels and burning excess calories.
 When following the lifestyle of yoga (if interested, you can look into the Yoga Sutras or the Eight Limbs of Yoga) which promotes healthy eating habits and a sense of well being.
-For example; letting go of habits such as our negative ways of thinking, partying, over-eating, fast food diets, etc. We learn to take care of our body, inside and out.
+For example, letting go of habits including our negative ways of thinking, partying, over-eating, fast food diets, etc. We learn to take care of our body, inside and out.

 Improves the circulation in our body